sweetkat/react-boilerplate/README.md

 # Simple React Boilerplate with Redux

-Contains a basic webpack setup and structure to start creating a React components.
+Contains a basic webpack setup and structure to start creating React components.

 ## Quick Start